-Today is actually a fun time to pause and have a couple of minutes to consider our seniors assisted living facilities. reach out and connect with them.
-Hang out along with your family’s member preferably.
-Enjoy the time.
+Today is a time to consider our seniors assisted living facilities.
+Reach out and connect with them.

-Get in touch with, connect & share this with friends and family, let them recognize you're considering them.
-Below at TLC our team emphasize the huge perk of being a relied-on support person along with friends to be a component of the general contentedness to loved ones for our residents
+At TLC our team emphasize the huge perk of being a relied-on support person along with friends to be a component of each residents extended social system.

-Take a moment to connect with our seniors assisted living facilities this Columbus Day, 10-9-17.
+Connect with seniors at assisted living facilities this Columbus Day.

 Contact a senior loved one whenever you are able.
 Our team, recognizes that many have other obligations which will limit their time.
 Making time reminds us of the importance of family.

 All close friends and family members can help create the best lifestyle possible for each senior in our social system.
 That will be you some day!